szilard/benchm-ml/README.md

 with categorical variables automatically.
 It is also more accurate than R/Python.
 I think the reason for that is dealing properly with the categorical variables, i.e. internally in the algo rather than working from a previously 1-hot encoded dataset where the link between the dummies belonging to the same original variable is lost.
-This is by the way how the R package works if the number of categories is small (but not in our case).
+This is by the way how the R package should work if the number of categories is small (but not in our case).

 [Spark](2-rf/5b-spark.txt) implementation is slow, provides the lowest accuracy and